-My research has been supported by the Andrew W. Mellon Foundation; the American Political Science Association; the Center for the Study of Race, Politics, and Culture at the University of Chicago; the Nicholson Center for British Studies at the University of Chicago; the Cambridge Overseas Trust at the University of Cambridge; the Institute for Critical Social Inquiry at the New School; and UChicago GRAD.
+My research has been supported by the Andrew W. Mellon Foundation; the American Political Science Association; the Neubauer Collegium for Culture and Society; the Center for the Study of Race, Politics, and Culture at the University of Chicago; the Nicholson Center for British Studies at the University of Chicago; the Cambridge Overseas Trust at the University of Cambridge; the Institute for Critical Social Inquiry at the New School; and UChicago GRAD, among others.

 University of Chicago